fairmutex/Movie-App/README.md

 ### Assumptions

 API is only sending a subset of the data and not full records
-So Searching, filtering and Get Record by category must hit the backend
+So Searching, filtering and Get Record and a new page must hit the backend

 The Effects are using routing data supplied NgRx Router Store from the state to execute backend calls.
 Keeping routing state in the store merges routing state and application state into one and work in tandem.